ayushpoddar/resume/markdown/resume.md

 </div>

 - Conceptualized and implemented the __"Keep A Book"__ feature based on customer behavior analysis, enabling customers to purchase borrowed books.
 This initiative led to a __revenue increase of ~150%__ and a __reduction in dead inventory by around ~40%__.
-- Engaged in __strategic partnerships__ with book clubs and upcoming publishers for mutual publicity, conducted online ads, distributed promotional materials, and initiated offline marketing campaigns to boost brand visibility and customer acquisition.

 Education
 ---------